Pupil Leadership 2025

 • Generally, candidates for Head Boy and Head Girl should have spent the majority of their school life at HTL, or at least 2-3 years.
 Exceptions may be made occasionally by the headteacher.

-The Head boy and Head girl are automatically made prefects and members of the school council and remain as such throughout Y6.
-They will have their award embroidered onto the outerwear of their school uniform free of charge by Caseys, the school’s uniform supplier.
+Successful candidates will have their own golden uniform free of charge by Caseys, the school’s uniform supplier.
 They will be asked to contribute to whole school events such as the new reception starter event or show around guests or visitors from time to time.

 Prefects are appointed in all classes from Y3 up by their class teachers.
 Each KS2 class teacher is entitled to appoint up to 5 prefects from within their class.
 Pupils will be made prefects for demonstrating the following qualities;